uditrajmr3/navigator_middleware/README.md

 This Flutter project implements Navigator MiddleWare with NavigatorObserver and RouterObserver

+> This Repository is directly influenced from [this repository](https://github.com/payam-zahedi/flutter-route-observer)
 > you will also be able to find  Navigator MiddleWare implementation on my github using GoRuter

 ## Basic Implementation